ARival/muddyGB-RVL/README.md

 * The directional pad acts to play the notes of the chosen scale.
 * The START button raises and lowers the scale by an octave.
-* The A button lowers the pitch by a semitone.
+* The A button bent up the pitch by a full tone.
-* The B button raises the pitch by a perfect 4th.
+* The B button drop down the pitch by a semitone.
+* The START button raise the pitch by an octave
-* The SELECT button acts to select options.
+* The SELECT button lower the pitch by an octave
+* while SELECT + START pressed got the options mode
-  * SELECT + RIGHT selects the current mode.
+  * + RIGHT selects the current mode.
-  * SELECT + UP or DOWN selects the scale tonic (base note).
+  * + UP or DOWN selects the scale tonic (base note).
-  * SELECT + LEFT selects the waveform.
+  * + LEFT selects the waveform.

 Available modes
 ---------------

-Ionian (Major), Aeolian (Natural minor), Harmonic minor, Blues, Dorian, Lydian, Whole-tone
+major, minor, Blues

 (see scales.c)